Empire Hotel, Dunedin: The building

 The Empire Hotel is part of a historic precinct containing numerous Victorian and Edwardian buildings, several of which have NZHPT classification.
 Rising three storeys, for many years it had a plain, plastered frontage with a metal fire escape.
 Two arched entrance doors stand at either end of the ground-level frontage.
 The hotel was originally built with more decoration on its façade, but much of this was removed during the late 20th century.
+Several of the building's interior features and fittings were formerly part of the now largely demolished Cargill's Castle.

-Many of the external features were replaced or rebuilt during major renovation work in the 2010s, including the restoration of columns, imposts, and cornices, plus an added roof parapet including a balustrade.
+The hotel closed in 2009 and was unused until 2015, when it was purchased by developer Jon Leng who refurbished the building.
+Many of the external features were replaced or rebuilt, including the restoration of columns, imposts, and cornices, plus an added roof parapet including a balustrade.
 The exterior fire escape, which had become dangerous, was also removed at this time.

-Several of the building's interior features and fittings were formerly part of the now largely demolished Cargill's Castle.
+The historic facade was painted in the original colour scheme.
+The interior was converted a commercial space and apartments, and it was placed for sale in November 2024.